LEARNAcademy/syllabus/rails/rails-api.md

 #### Overview

-Rails is full-stack framework that handles the business logic (model) as well as the UI (views) and the controllers that get all the information to the correct place.
+Rails is a full-stack framework that handles the business logic (model) as well as the UI (views) and the controllers that get all the information to the correct place.
 But often full-stack applications are built with different languages, frameworks, and technologies working together.
 It is all about finding the right tool for the job.
 At LEARN, our stack is using React in the frontend handling the views and Rails handling the model and controller.
 When an application is only controllers and models it is called an API.
 In this section, we will create just the backend of an application and explore what it looks like to be a backend developer.

 #### Previous Lecture (43 min)